Top of his field, Timothy’s arbitration practice is defined by his relentless advocacy, deep industry expertise and

 Tim is also a requested speaker at a number of arbitration events (LIDW, IADC, PDAC McGill University Annual MJDR/MASS Dispute Resolution Symposium) and an Arbitrator for the LSE-LCIA London and other Vis Pre-Moots.
 He is a member of the LCIA Users’ Council, active in the Canadian branch of CIARB and is on the executive of the Alberta chapter.

 Tim is a member of the Law Society of Alberta, The Law Society of England and Wales, the Canadian Bar Association, the International Bar Association, the International Association of Defense Counsel, the American Intellectual Property Law Association, the Solicitors Association of Higher Court Advocates (UK), a member of the Commercial Bar Association (COMBAR), a Fellow of the Chartered Institute of Arbitrators (FCIArb), a member of the London Court of International Arbitration (LCIA) and an elected Life Fellow of the American Bar Foundation.

 Transactions & Cases

 - Arbitrations and International Work – Extensive experience in both domestic and international arbitrations involving communications, technology and energy matters, including representing a large utility in disputes under Power Purchase Arrangements (PPA).
 Recent involvement include: an oil & gas company in two UNCITRAL Arbitrations in London, UK against the government of an African country over the interpretation of certain stabilization clauses in a PSA between the parties (2017); a Canadian company with operations in Albania in relation to UNCITRAL proceedings regarding an oil and gas purchase agreement (2017); an LCIA arbitration over a dispute for matters related to a Joint Operating Agreement covered by a Production License in Germany (2019); advising a Japanese multi-national corporation in a multi-faceted dispute (arbitration and litigation) over a dispute relating to certain agreements (2020); pre-arbitral relief for an ICC London based Arbitration (2021); a leading case on the affect of the Canadian “Russia Sanctions” on the enforcement of an international arbitral award (Angophora v.
-Ovsyankin et al, 2022 ABKB 711).
+Ovsyankin et al, 2022 ABKB 711); appointed an arbitrator in a dispute involving two Columbian energy companies (2023).